ThalitaCesar/Lama---Ecommerce/README.md

 ## How to use:

-Open the Client (frontend) and Api(backend) repositories for more information.
+Create a clone project folder and open the Client (frontend) and Api(backend) repositories for more information.

 ## Images